 2. Make Sure They’re Warm Enough

-While the sun might be bright and shining, and the nights balmy, you’d be surprised just how much the temperature drops when you’re out in the wilderness.
+While the sun might be bright and shining and the nights balmy, you’d be surprised just how much the temperature drops when you’re out in the wilderness.
 The last thing you’d want is for your dog to catch a cold either in the middle of your trip or in the days following it.

 That’s why you’ll want to ensure you pack a warm dog blanket for your dog.
-Not only does it keep them warm while they’re sleeping, it will also act as a comfortable place for them to sit and take a rest.
+Not only does it keep them warm while they’re sleeping, but it will also act as a comfortable place for them to sit and take a rest.
 There are all kinds of features, colours, patterns, materials, and sizes to choose from (as well as different price points), so you’ll have no trouble finding one that suits your dog and your trip.

 3. Put Together or Buy a First Aid Kit

 Needless to say, one of the best ways to keep your dog safe on a camping trip is to have all of the first aid supplies your dog could need on hand.
-This is best done in the form of a doggie first aid kit that either you put together yourself, or buy.
+This is best done in the form of a doggie first aid kit that either you put together yourself or buy.